Eligibility: CTY-level or Advanced CTY-level math score required

-Each week, all students are invited to a Problem Solving Help Room run by a rotating staff of instructors.
+Each week, all students are invited to Honors Pre-Algebra Group Session run by a rotating staff.
 Students are encouraged to come with questions or just to meet other online students.
 Topics reviewed vary each week.

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.

 This course uses an online virtual classroom which can be used for instructor-student communication if the student has any questions about the course or curriculum.
 The classroom works on standard computers with the Zoom desktop client and also tablets or handhelds that support the Zoom Mobile app.
 Students will need a computer with the Zoom desktop client installed to watch any recorded meetings.
 The Zoom desktop client and Zoom Mobile App are both available for free download.

 This course uses Respondus LockDown Browser proctoring software for designated assessments.
 LockDown Browser is a client application that is installed to a local computer.
 Visit the Respondus website for system requirements.

 While Chromebook can be used to progress through the course, all exams must be completed on a PC or Mac.